 Prometheus X was formerly known as the Virtual Center for Advanced Potential, a Schmidt Futures spin-out with foundational backing from Eric & Wendy Schmidt.

-Eddie holds a Master’s in International Relations from the London School of Economics, a Bachelor’s in Political Science from Hampshire College, and has completed executive education in Artificial Intelligence and Machine Learning at MIT, Social Enterprise Management at Columbia Business School, and Public Leadership at Harvard Kennedy School.
+He holds a Master’s in International Relations from the London School of Economics and a Bachelor’s in Political Science from Hampshire College, and has completed executive education in Artificial Intelligence and Machine Learning at MIT, Social Enterprise Management at Columbia Business School, and Public Leadership at Harvard Kennedy School.
+He is a life member of the Council on Foreign Relations.

 Tyrique King is a Special Advisor and Venture Fellow at Prometheus X and the Founder and CEO of Velocity Labs, where he is building an AI tutor to deliver personalised workforce training in AI at scale.